Skip to Content

 Receiving Stolen Property

 A person is guilty of theft if they knowingly receive property that they know (or should know) is stolen.
+This charge often hinges on the knowledge and intent of the accused.
+Demonstrating a lack of knowledge that the property was stolen or having a plausible explanation for the possession of such property can be critical in defense.

 Theft of Services

-A person is guilty of theft if they purposely obtain services that they know are available only for money, by deception or threat, fake coin, or through fraudulent statement to avoid payment.
+A person is guilty of theft if they purposely obtain services that they know are available only for money, by deception or threat, fake coin, or through a fraudulent statement to avoid payment.

 Common examples of such services include: